jochym/nexstar-evo/doc/notes.md

 ## Firmware update under linux

+**Never connect anything to your scope when it is charging!
+The charger is not properly grounded and the scope has 80-100V voltage on the chassis.
+It is enough to fry your ports and the electronics in the scope!
+Disconnect the charger before connecting anything.**

 You can use the CFM Celestron Firmware Manager in linux with openjdk if you change the settings for your serial port.
 Execute following commands for your serial port device (`/dev/ttyUSB0` in this case) before running CFM: